siddharthsingh89/maui-recipes/_posts/chapter-02-images/2022-06-20-maui-images.md

     Where they are used.

-# How to show an image in your MAUI App?

-## Showing image in the project
+# Showing image in the project
 ```
 <Image Source="dotnet_bot.png"/>
 ```
-## Adding a Description for accessiblity
+# Adding a Description for accessiblity

 ```
 <Image
 Source="dotnet_bot.png"